williamsca/bargaining-upzone/README.md

 - Caroline County https://co.caroline.va.us/270/Zoning-Ordinance

 ## Meetings
+Leora (8/1/2023)
+- Need to know if building is happening on recently rezoning properties
+- Call up neighborhood services in Charlottesville and ask about the process of rezoning
+- Would be nice to see the full process -- from planning committee to staff to board of supervisors
+- Look at impact fees in other states

 Ben (7/19/2023)
 - The [NLCD](https://www.usgs.gov/centers/eros/science/national-land-cover-database) has data on the % of impervious land and distinguishes between low, medium, and high density land uses.
 In general, it is safe to assume that low and medium densities are single-family residential.
 Need to think about how policy will affect intensive and extensive margins of development.
 - Is there leakage from high to low proffer counties?